Ejea de los Caballeros

 Ejea de los Caballeros (/es/; Exeya d'os Caballers), commonly known simply as Ejea, is a town and municipality in the province of Zaragoza, part of the autonomous community of Aragon, Spain.
 It is one of the five main towns in the Comarca de las Cinco Villas (lit.
 'Shire of the Five Villages'), along with Sos del Rey Católico, Uncastillo, Sádaba, and Tauste.

-History

 The town became part of the medieval Kingdom of Aragon in 1105 during the Spanish Reconquista, as Muslim rule in the region was receding.

-By the late 15th century, Ejea de los Caballeros was home to a small Jewish community of roughly thirty families.
-On 1 July 1492, Juan de Peramán, an emissary of the Inquisition of Zaragoza, entered the synagogue and ordered the muqaddamin (community leaders) to surrender all communal books, including Torah scrolls, Talmudic tractates, Bible commentaries, and halakhic codes such as the Turim.
-The books, totaling over 260, were confiscated under threat of excommunication and transported to the Inquisition headquarters in Zaragoza.
-In the following weeks, the community petitioned Martín de Gurrea, who was responsible for the expulsion, to appoint an escort for their departure, agreeing to pay 2,000 sueldos for transport to the port of exile, though they were temporarily detained until debts to the Crown were settled.
-By 1 August 1492, Leon Albo delivered the Torah scroll to the officials responsible for the expulsion, indicating that the Jewish community had left the town, likely embarking from a nearby port such as Tortosa-Ampolia.

 Main sights

 The town retains many medieval buildings, including: